 A number of our members and the RIAS membership department have received the following email which is a SCAM - do not open dropbox link;

 Christina Gaiger FRIAS has been elected the next President of the Royal Incorporation of Architects in Scotland (RIAS).
 Christina took over from Robin Webster OBE at the Incorporation’s AGM on 30th June 2020 (this took place as a virtual event and a recording of it can be viewed below).
 Christina will serve as President initially for one year, with the option to submit for re-election for a further year

 The RIAS has prepared the following Q&A around support for businesses and employees.
 We are monitoring updates and will continue to share these with you via the RIAS website.

 The RIAS is compiling information for members and will post regular details to support you in accessing information.
-Further details and information are also posted to the UK Government Business Bulletin updates also on the RIAS Website.

 The RIAS are committed to ensuring all our members and friends can access our service as normal.
 Our staff remain fully available for you via email.
 More information is given below.